janhsimon/fox/doc/syntax.md

 The following railroad diagrams define the *fox* language syntax.
 You read these diagrams from left to right, following the paths like a train on rails.
 You will encounter forks and loops, and that's just about it.
 Easy.

 All railroad diagrams have been created with [this](http://tabatkins.github.io/railroad-diagrams) tool.
 You will find the source for all these diagrams in this repository as well.
-This makes modifying the diagrams very easy..
+This makes modifying the diagrams very easy.

 # Source File